windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 :::tip

-Windmill auto saves your progress but if you are sceptical about it, now would be a good time to click "Save" in the top right corner.
+Windmill auto saves your progress but if you are skeptical about it, now would be a good time to click "Save" in the top right corner.

 :::